 - Spicy peppers

-> - Rhubarb – poisonous to guinea pigs
+- Rhubarb – all parts are poisonous to guinea pigs

-> - Tomato stems and leaves – always remove greenery before feeding – also, never feed unripe tomatoes!
+- Tomato stems and leaves – always remove greenery before feeding – also, never feed unripe tomatoes!

 - Apple seeds – the seeds contain amygdalin, which produces cyanide when chewed – this is very poisonous to guinea pigs!
 Always remove apple seeds before feeding.

 - Fruit pits – many contain cyanide, a poisonous compound